USEPA/WNTR/documentation/resultsobject.rst

    Example time-series graphic.

 Attributes can be plotted on the water network model, as shown in :numref:`fig-plot-network`.
-In this figure, a colorbar is included for both node and link attributes.
+In this figure, the node pressure at 1 hr and link flowrate at 1 hour are plotted on the network.
-Network and time-series graphics can be customized to add titles, labels, etc:
+A colorbar is included for both node and link attributes:

 .. literalinclude:: ../examples/simulation_results.py
    :lines: 27-30